Your resource for New York City theater Off- and Off-Off-Broadway.

 Under the auspices of the Living Word Project, Dahlak Brathwaite’s hip-hop concept musical, Try/Step/Trip, choreographed by Toran Moore and directed by Roberta Uno.
 Try/Step/Trip will open on Jan.
 10 for a four-week limited engagement as part of the Under the Radar Festival.
 Performances begin Jan.
 8 at A.R.T./New York Theatres (502 W. 53rd St.) and continue through Jan.
 25. For tickets and more information, visit eventbrite.com/try/step/trip. —Edward Karam

-FRIGID New York will present the world premiere of Falling Out, a new musical, beginning Jan.
-4 at UNDER St. Marks (94 St. Marks Place).
+FRIGID New York is presenting the world premiere of Falling Out, a new musical, at UNDER St. Marks (94 St. Marks Place).
 The story follows denizens in a downtown New York music bar and a blossoming romance.
-With book, music, and lyrics by Josée Weigand-Klein, Falling Out will be directed by Anthony Logan Cole, with musical direction by Calvin Hitchcock.
-The show will run through Feb.
+With book, music, and lyrics by Josée Weigand-Klein, and direction by Anthony Logan Cole, Falling Out is scheduled to run through Feb.
 1. For tickets and more information, visit frigid.nyc. —Edward Karam